bonklej/exocore/index.md

 $BONKLE issuance occurs when the <a class="wiki-link" href="/articles/bidder">Bonkle Bidder</a> wins a Bonkler auction. $BONKLE is distributed to addresses who contributed ether to the <a class="wiki-link" href="/articles/entrance-queue">entrance queue</a> proportionate to their ether's fractional contribution in winning the day's Bonkler.

+## How to navigate this site
+This site is currently under construction.
+The easiest way to navigate is by using the <a class="wiki-link" href="/pages/tags">Index</a> page found on the left side of the screen.
+A forthcoming step-by-step guide to Bonkler will begin from this main page and guide through the rest.

 ## Acknowledgements

 This site has been built using [exocore](exocore.netlify.app) - a preconfigured package to roll out no-code, no-cost personal websites as a public exocortex.
 The package was  developed by [Remilia Corporation](https://remilia.org) as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).